-What about residents who took Pfizer, Moderna, etc.?
+What about the people who who took Pfizer, Moderna, etc.?

-American pharmaceutical company Pfizer and German biotechnology company BioNTech SE, the entities behind the jointly developed Pfizer vaccine, have begun testing a third vaccine dose.
+American pharmaceutical company Pfizer and German biotechnology company BioNTech SE, the entities behind the jointly developed Pfizer vaccine, are still testing a third vaccine dose.

 Tests are being carried out to develop a booster shot that will strengthen one's immune response against the virus after the two doses wane, and protect the individual against new Covid variants.
 The third dose is the same as the first two Pfizer vaccine shots.